Tinusw/webAudioSynth/readme.md

     - X axis controls the distortion curve
     - Y axis is in progress.
 - A spectrum analyser that will give real-time output.
+- It also has a mini tutorial built using [bootstrap-tour](http://bootstraptour.com/api/).

 ## Setting the project up & running it.